Last Updated on

 It can help readers develop a more positive self-image, recognize their anxious thoughts, and develop some tools for dealing with the day-to-day challenges of anxiety.

 This book includes numerous activities, exercises, techniques, and tools that can help young people deal with their anxiety today, tomorrow, and far into the future.

-Over 130 Amazon reviews have earned this book a 4.3 star rating, indicating that many people have found it very helpful.
+Over 130 Amazon reviews have earned this book a 4.3-star rating, indicating that many young people have found it very helpful.
 If you’d like to give this book a try, you can find more information about it or purchase it here.

 The Cognitive Behavioral Workbook for Anxiety: A Step-by-Step Program by William J. Knaus and Jon Carlson

 Another excellent resource for those suffering from anxiety, this second-edition workbook outlines steps the reader can take to overcoming their anxiety and taking back their life, all grounded within the science of CBT and rational emotive behavior therapy (REBT).

 Readers will learn about behavioral activation, values-based action, how perfectionism relates to anxiety, and much more.
 This book will provide a practical program for readers to follow that will empower them to fight their anxiety when it attacks, and win.